LeedsCodeDojo/Recursion/Recursion.md

 Two functions which call each other:

+    let rec even number =
+      if number = 0 then true
+      else odd (number-1)
+    and odd number =
+      if number = 0 then false
+      else even (number-1)

+(In F#, because of the single-pass compilation, you need to specify mutually recursive functions together with 'and').

 ## Tail Call Optimisation

 Each time the function is called recursively it uses up a frame on the stack.
 There are a limited number of frames available (often around 64,000) and when they run out you get a Stack Overflow: